 A blended strategy often works.
 Use tokens to protect real data in production and model development.
 Use synthetic data to mock UIs, generate scale tests, and explore edge shapes.
 Keep the lines clean.
 Protecto supports both.
 We prefer tokens for anything that touches decisions, users, models, or audits.

-A token is a reference.
-It replaces a sensitive value with a non-sensitive surrogate.
-The surrogate is format-aware.
-It can keep length, checksum, or structure when needed.
-The original value sits behind a policy and a control plane.
+A token replaces a sensitive value with a non-sensitive surrogate.
+The surrogate is format-aware that retains length, checksum, or structure while the original value sits behind a policy and a control plane.

 Core mechanics